Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for NLP Tasks

-For each task, we sample up to 500 examples from the test set for each language.
-For MGSM, since there are only 250 examples for each language, the entire test set will be used.
-For generation tasks like MKQA and XL-Sum, we will translate the answer back to the original language if the prompting strategy involves a translator.
+For each task, we sample 500 examples from the test set per language or use the entire test set if there are fewer than 500 examples.
+For generation tasks like MKQA and XL-Sum, answers will be translated back to the original language if the prompting strategy uses a translator.